SzaroSzary/schoolprojects/NodeJS/README.md

-Projects in Node.js, node_modules not included because of its size.
+Projects in Node.js, node_modules not included because of its size. node8 contains a pool game, which was my and my friends final project in 3rd grade of technical school.